-For the implementation of telemedicine by Dover Park Home Care, we had clinched the Silver in the category for "Productivity Improvement" with our initiative, Project TeleHEAL (Heal, Embrace, And Love) at the Community Care Excellence Award 2022 in October 2022.
+For the implementation of telemedicine by Dover Park Home Care, we were awarded "Silver" in the category for "Productivity Improvement" with our initiative, Project TeleHEAL (Heal, Embrace, And Love) at the Community Care Excellence Award 2022 in October 2022.

 Since May 2020, the team had conducted over 800 video consultations and expanded to include more patients.
 It had also piloted video consultations to include allied health services such as art and music therapy.